cisagov/ScubaGear/baselines/exo.md

 Microsoft Defender includes several capabilities for protecting against inbound spam emails.
 Use of Microsoft Defender is not strictly required for this purpose; any product that fulfills the requirements outlined in this baseline setting may be used.
-See the “Inbound Anti-Spam Protections SHALL Be Enabled” section of the *Defender for Office 365 Minimum Viable Secure Configuration Baseline* for additional guidance.
+See the - [MS.DEFENDER.1.2v1](https://github.com/cisagov/ScubaGear/blob/emerald/baselines/defender.md#msdefender12v1) `All users SHALL be added to Exchange Online Protection in either the standard or strict preset security policy` policy of the [Defender for Office 365 Minimum Viable Secure Configuration Baseline](https://github.com/cisagov/ScubaGear/blob/main/baselines/defender.md) for additional guidance.

 ### Policies